joshpters/FizzBuzzMVC/README.md

 This is a basic form of the function that detects Fizz, Buzz, and FizzBuzz and returns a long string of output.

-Currently all data is sent by an Http Post request to the server and processed in C#, then the page is regenerated with the output.
+Currently all data is sent by an HTTP Post request to the server and processed in C#, then the page is regenerated and sent back with the output.

 ```c#
 [HttpPost]